How often do MSDS sheets need to be updated? Once in three months? In every six months? One time in a year? Or every time a change is made?

 The other misconception about MSDS or SDS is no periodic review.
 You think the MSDS validity is forever.
 This is absolutely wrong.
 Establish a definite SOP for this purpose.

-Do not forget to provide back up copy of your MSDS collection.
+Do not forget to provide a backup copy of your MSDS collection.
 For example, you save them as Material Safety Data Sheet PDF on your computer.

-Finally, updated MSDS is worthless if you never explain it to your followers.
-Make a short safety slogan to remind about this matter.
+Finally, an updated MSDS is worthless if you never explain it to your followers.
+Make a short safety slogan to remind you about this matter.

 I hope this post could answer your question “How Often Do MSDS Sheets Need to be Updated?”